adiehl96/obsidian-gallery/README.md

  - GH#5 Don't redraw for resizes unless there is column shifting
  - GH#6 New optional setting for max image height
  - Fix for meta file not immediately being available for edit after initial creation

-## 1.0.0 RC1
- - Fuzzy search auto completer field added to tag block
- - tag block has Xs to delete tags
- - Fixed refresh bug in main gallery view
- - some CICD work to make builds run smoother that was not smooth to set up